rajanil/riboHMM/README.md

 ## Inferring translated sequences

-To infer translated sequences, you will need to execute `infer_CDS.py`.
+To infer translated sequences, you will need to use `infer_CDS.py`.

 To see command-line options that need to be passed to this script, you can do the following: